Protecting Your Pets During Tick Season

 If you have a long-coated, or thick-coated, dog then sometimes the ticks are hard to find before they become engorged with blood.
 Not to mention that ticks are very small!
 They can range from the size of a pinhead to a pencil eraser.
 If a tick happens to latch onto your dog, then having them on a product that kills the ticks before they can transmit anything (before 24 hrs) is ideal.
 Prevention is the key!

 An important part of a pet’s resilience to any invading parasites is a complete and balanced diet.
 So to support skin health and overall well being, please ensure you are feeding either a commercial diet that works well for your dog or a balanced (with supplements) fresh food diet.
-Joy Foods can help you in the cooked meals department!
+Get Joy can help you in the cooked meals department!
 Our meals were designed by board-certified veterinary nutritionists and are customized to your own dog.
 Every week, we will send you 14 pre-portioned meal pouches for each dog signed up for the program.
 Then, just store them in the freezer until needed!

 Prevention - Medicinal vs Natural